P&O Cruises: Origins

-1977–1995: Early years
+1977–1995: early years

 Initially, P&O Cruises operated Oriana and Canberra from Southampton, serving the UK market, and Arcadia from Sydney, serving the Australian market, while Uganda operated educational cruises.
 All of these ships had previously operated for P&O and had been transferred to the new subsidiary.
-In 1979, Arcadia departed the Australian fleet and was replaced by Sea Princess, which had previously been Kungsholm for Flagship Cruises.
-In 1981, Oriana relocated to serve the Australian market, while Sea Princess relocated to serve the UK market in 1982.
-The same year, Canberra was requisitioned as a troopship during the Falklands War, while Uganda was requisitioned as a hospital ship.
-Uganda departed the fleet shortly thereafter, in 1983.
-Oriana departed the Australian fleet in March 1986, and Sea Princess departed the UK fleet in November 1986.
-With only Canberra remaining, serving the UK market, P&O diverged its Australian operations in 1988, acquiring Sitmar Cruises, which already operated a ship in Australia.
-This led to the formation of P&O Cruises Australia, which would oversee Australian operations, while P&O Cruises continued to oversee UK operations.
+There were several changes over the following years.
+In 1979, Arcadia departed the Australian fleet and was replaced by Sea Princess, which was formerly Kungsholm for Flagship Cruises.
+In 1981, Oriana relocated to serve the Australian market, and in 1982, Sea Princess relocated to serve the UK market.
+The same year, both Canberra and Uganda were requisitioned to assist in the Falklands War, with the former becoming a troopship and the latter a hospital ship.

+More ships departed the fleet in the following years; Uganda in 1983, Oriana in March 1986 and Sea Princess in November 1986.
+With only Canberra remaining, serving the UK market, P&O diverged its Australian operations from its UK operations in 1988, acquiring Sitmar Cruises, which already operated a ship in Australia.
+This ultimately led to the formation of P&O Cruises Australia, which would oversee Australian operations, while P&O Cruises focused on UK operations.

-1995–2008: First newbuilds and changes of ownership
+1995–2008: first newbuilds and changes of ownership

 In the 1990s, P&O Cruises commissioned its first newbuild, the second Oriana, which entered service in April 1995.
-Unlike the older ocean liners the company had inherited from P&O, which had been designed to transport passengers from one place to another, the new Oriana was a cruise ship, built purely for pleasure cruising.
-At 69,153 gross tons, she was one of the largest in the world.
-Sea Princess also returned to the fleet in 1995, under the new name Victoria.
-Canberra departed the fleet in 1997 and was replaced the same year by a second Arcadia, which had previously been Star Princess for Princess Cruises.
-In 2000, Aurora, a newbuild of similar design to Oriana, entered service for P&O Cruises.
-However, her service suffered an inauspicious start when she was forced to abandon her maiden voyage due to mechanical problems.
-The same year, P&O divested all its cruise operations and formed the independent company P&O Princess Cruises, which now owned P&O Cruises.
-In 2002, Victoria departed the fleet and Oceana joined, having previously been Ocean Princess for Princess Cruises.
+Unlike the older ocean liners the company had inherited from P&O, which had originally been designed to transport passengers from one place to another, the new Oriana was a cruise ship, built purely for pleasure cruising.
+At 69,153 gross tons, she was one of the largest cruise ships in the world.
+Sea Princess also returned to the fleet in 1995, now renamed Victoria.
+Canberra departed the fleet in 1997 and was replaced the same year by a second Arcadia, formerly Star Princess for Princess Cruises.
+In 2000, Aurora, another newbuild of similar design to Oriana, entered service, although she suffered a disappointing start when she was forced to abandon her maiden voyage due to mechanical problems.

-In 2003, the ownership of P&O Cruises changed once again when P&O Princess Cruises merged with Carnival Corporation to form Carnival Corporation & plc.
-Thereafter, Arcadia transferred to the new Ocean Village brand.
-Adonia, previously Sea Princess and a sister to Oceana, replaced Arcadia but returned to Princess Cruises in 2005.
-Adonia was replaced the same year by a newbuild Arcadia, which was allocated to P&O Cruises after having originally been intended for Holland America Line and thereafter Cunard Line.
-Arcadia was joined by Artemis, previously Royal Princess for Princess Cruises.
+The ownership of P&O Cruises changed twice in the early 2000s.
+In 2000, P&O divested its cruise operations and transferred them to the new independent company P&O Princess Cruises, and in 2003, P&O Princess Cruises merged with Carnival Corporation to form Carnival Corporation & plc.

+Fleet rotations continued.
+Victoria departed for the final time in 2002, Oceana, formerly Ocean Princess for Princess Cruises, joined the same year and Arcadia departed in 2003.
+Adonia, formerly Sea Princess and a sister to Oceana, replaced Arcadia the same year, before being replaced by a newbuild Arcadia in 2005.
+The new Arcadia had originally been intended for Holland America Line and later Cunard Line, but was allocated to P&O Cruises by Carnival during construction.
+Arcadia was joined by Artemis, formerly Royal Princess for Princess Cruises.